-Our regional work: Powys and Monmouthshire
+Our regional work: Brecon Beacons and Monmouthshire

 At the same time, the climate and nature crisis has not gone away and the role of farming in fixing carbon and restoring nature is as important as producing food.

-- NEW ENTREPRENEURS: producing food commercially is not for everyone, but those with the aptitude need to be found and encouraged into the sector.
+- NEW ENTREPRENEURS.
+Producing food commercially is not for everyone, but those with the aptitude need to be found and encouraged into the sector.

-- FINANCE: start-up funding, either as grants or loans or both, to enable rapid progress.
+- FINANCE.
+Start-up funding, either as grants or loans or both, to enable rapid progress.
 Funding schemes embedded in the community need to be set up.

-Example: How much would Powys & Monmouthshire need to invest in the local growing of vegetables to provide for 1/3 of households?
+Some figures: How much would Powys & Monmouthshire need to invest in the local growing of vegetables to provide for 1/3 of households?

 In this very simplified model, we focus just on one basic unit, the one-acre horticultural farm and consider only 8 months of the year, the primary growing season.
 (Farmers will typically build other enterprises around such a core, including animals.
 There are other methods to support the other 4 months of the year.)